mujdecisy/easy-arch/template-arch.md

 | --- | --- |
 | Architecture | A set of structures needed to reason about the system |
 | Stakeholder | A person or group of people who have an interest in the system |

+## 13. References
+List of all offline documents referenced in the ADR.